kailash-manasarovar/statement/docs/timeline/2023/february.md

 - The lies evolved into Ana is pregnant with his child.
 - The Ana theme was repeated endlessly over fake account messages, and by Ana herself at the conservatory.
 - The lie and their dedication to it was extraordinary.
-- I can only assume they were really enjoying terrorizing me.
+- I can only assume they were all having enormous fun terrorizing me.
+- These were the actions of professional and seasoned gang stalkers and I can only wonder at how many students they have destroyed over the years, and how many of those students were minors, and when cyber-stalking porn-gangs realized they could very easily get in on the act.

 ### Civil service exams

-- On one occasion Rosa and Ana interrupt the class with their instruments, Rosa mentions to the trumpet teacher not to forget that it is his *funcionario* exam the following week.
+- On one occasion Rosa and Ana interrupt the class with their instruments and Rosa mentions to the trumpet teacher not to forget that it is his *funcionario* exam the following week.
 - I understood that to mean he was sitting the exam to become eligible for a pension, and whenever I arrive at class, the trumpet teacher is often practicing for his exam and he says so.
 - On one occasion, he mentions that he "needs to pay for his daughters' weddings".